-These 19 bodies include Belgium, Croatia, Cyprus, the Czech Republic, Denmark (the Board of Equal Treatment), Estonia (the Commissioner for Gender Equality and Equal Treatment), France, Germany, Greece (the Ombudsman), Ireland (both the Equality Authority and the Equality Tribunal), Italy, Lithuania, the Netherlands (both the Netherlands Institute for Human Rights and Article1), Norway (both the Equality and Anti-discrimination Ombud and the Equality and Anti-discrimination Tribunal), Slovakia, Sweden and the United Kingdom (the Equality and Human Rights Commission and the Equality and Human Rights Commission for Northern Ireland).
+These 22 bodies include Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Estonia (the Commissioner for Gender Equality and Equal Treatment), France, Germany, Greece (the Ombudsman), Hungary, Ireland (both the Equality Authority and the Equality Tribunal), Italy, Lithuania, the Netherlands (both the Netherlands Institute for Human Rights and Article1), Norway (both the Equality and Anti-discrimination Ombud and the Equality and Anti-discrimination Tribunal), Romania, Slovakia, Slovenia, Sweden and the United Kingdom (the Equality and Human Rights Commission and the Equality and Human Rights Commission for Northern Ireland).

-In terms of the powers of specialised bodies, it is notable that the respective bodies provide assistance to victims of discrimination in a variety of ways.
-Member States ensure that 'associations, organisations or other legal entities' may engage in support of complainants in judicial or administrative proceedings, but such engagement is not required by the Directive.
-Some specialised bodies provide assistance in the form of support in taking legal action - the Belgian, Finnish, Hungarian, Irish, Italian, Slovak, Swedish, British, Northern Irish, Norwegian and Croatian bodies can do this.
+do this.
 Others give their - usually non-binding - opinion on complaints submitted to them, e.g. the Austrian and Dutch Equal Treatment Commissions, the Danish Board of Equal Treatment, the Hungarian Equal Treatment Authority, the Latvian Ombudsman's Office, the Greek Ombudsman and Equal Treatment Committee, and the Slovenian Advocate of the Principle of Equality.
 Such proceedings do not preclude the victim from subsequently taking legal action before the courts with a view to obtaining a binding remedy.

-Out of the 38 specialised bodies, 27 do provide independent assistance to victims, ten do not and one country requires judicial interpretation.
-In the following countries, the equality bodies can provide independent assistance: Austria (the National Equality Body), Belgium, Bulgaria, Croatia, the Czech Republic, Denmark (the National Human Rights Institute of Denmark) Estonia (the Commissioner), Finland, France, the FYR of Macedonia, Liechtenstein, Germany, Hungary, Italy, Ireland (the Equality Authority), Latvia, Luxembourg, Malta, the
+Out of the 37 specialised bodies, 28 provide independent assistance to victims, 421 eight do not 422 and one country requires judicial interpretation.
+In the following countries, the equality bodies provide independent assistance: Austria (the National Equality Body), Belgium, Bulgaria, Croatia, the Czech Republic, Denmark (the National Human Rights Institute of Denmark) Estonia (the Commissioner), Finland, 423 the former Yugoslav Republic of Macedonia, France, the Greek Ombudsman, Liechtenstein, Germany, Hungary, Italy, Ireland (the

-Netherlands (the organisation Art.1), Norway, Portugal, Romania, Slovakia, Slovenia, Sweden and the UK (both in Great Britain and Northern Ireland).
-Judicial interpretation is required in Poland.
+Equality Authority), Latvia, Luxembourg, Malta, the Netherlands (the organisation Art.1), Norway, Portugal, Romania, Slovakia, Slovenia, Sweden and the UK (both in Great Britain and Northern Ireland).
+Judicial interpretation is required in Poland.424

-Of the 38 specialised bodies, 31 conduct independent surveys and seven do not.
-The latter are: the Austrian Equal Treatment Commission, the Danish Board of Equal Treatment, the Estonian Chancellor of Justice, the Greek Labour Inspectorate and Equal Treatment Committee and the Slovenian and Spanish bodies.
+Of the 37 specialised bodies, 30 conduct independent surveys and seven do not.
+The latter are: the Austrian Equal Treatment Commission, the Estonian Chancellor of Justice, the Greek Labour Inspectorate and Equal Treatment Committee425 and the Liechtenstein, Slovenian and Spanish bodies.

-32 specialised bodies do publish independent reports; six bodies do not.
-The difference with the previous point lies in the fact that although only the Austrian national equality body can conduct independent surveys, both this body and the Equal Treatment Commission can publish independent reports.
+Some 32 specialised bodies publish independent reports; five bodies do not.
+The difference with the previous point lies in the fact that although only the Austrian National Equality Body can conduct independent surveys, both this body and the Equal Treatment Commission can publish independent reports, similarly the Liechtenstein body can conduct independent report but does not conduct independent surveys.